VLSI Project: New design rules

 In 1975, Carver Mead, Tom Everhart and Ivan Sutherland of Caltech wrote a report for ARPA on the topic of microelectronics.
 Over the previous few years, Mead had coined the term "Moore's law" to describe Gordon Moore's 1965 prediction for the growth rate of complexity, and in 1974, Robert Dennard of IBM noted that the scale shrinking that formed the basis of Moore's law also affected the performance of the systems.
 These combined effects implied a massive increase in computing power was about to be unleashed on the industry.
 The report, published in 1976, suggested that ARPA fund development across a number of fields in order to deal with the complexity that was about to appear due to these "very-large-scale integrated circuits".

 Later that year, Sutherland wrote a letter to his brother Bert who was at that time working at Xerox PARC.
 He suggested a joint effort between PARC and Caltech to begin studying these issues.
 Bert agreed to form a team, inviting Lynn Conway and Doug Fairbairn to join.
 Conway had previously worked at IBM on a supercomputer project known as ACS-1.
 After considering the notes from Mead, Conway realized that the rapid scaling of CMOS being predicted would allow it to surpass the otherwise faster ECL systems used on larger systems as the feature sizes shrank and Dennard's speed predictions kicked in.
 It also implied that the entire ACS-1 mainframe would one day fit on a single chip.
 In 1976, Sutherland and Mead wrote an article in Scientific American on the challenges presented by the new complexity.

 At the time, microprocessor design was plateauing at the 100,000 transistor level because the tools available to the designers were simply unable to deal with more complex designs.
 16-bit and 16/32-bit designs were coming to market, but beyond that seemed too difficult and expensive to contemplate.
 Mead and Conway felt that there was no theoretical problem impeding progress, simply a number of practical ones, and set about solving these in order to make much more complex designs possible.
-Simply put, the solution was to simplify, simplify, simplify, inventing new practical rules-of-thumb for designers and applying computers to the problems that were larger.
+Simply put, the solution was to simplify everything, inventing new practical rules-of-thumb for designers and applying computers to the problems that were larger.
 This process was aided by the recent introduction of depletion mode NMOS logic, which greatly simplified the conceptual model of the active elements.